 Individuals who are just beginning the path of learning about this social network may be puzzled by the fact that an independent increase in subscribers, the absence of any action on their part, is not so good.
-The development of a blog directly depends on the reach, which shows the reaction of subscribers to the profile and everything connected with it (publications, stories, live broadcasts).
+The development of any blog directly depends on the reach, which shows subscribers’ reaction to a certain profile and everything connected with it (publications, stories, live broadcasts).

-The presence of bots on your page will not help increase the aforementioned, accordingly, the promotion of your blog will not only not improve, but will most likely decrease.
+The presence of bots on your page will not help increase the aforementioned, accordingly, your blog promotion will not only not improve, but will most likely decrease.

-To prevent this from happening, you need to timely identify "uninvited guests" and restrict their access to the profile.
+For preventing this from happening, you must timely identify "uninvited guests" and restrict their access to your profile.

-The method of direct interaction with an object, proposed by Alan Turing, a mathematician from Britain in the middle of the 20th century, takes a lot of time and effort.
-It is much faster and more convenient to operate according to the Sherlock algorithm, which consists in creating a portrait of a "criminal".
+Direct interaction method with an object, proposed by Alan Turing, a mathematician from Britain in the middle of XX century, takes much time and effort.
+It is much faster and more convenient to operate according to Sherlock algorithm, which consists in creating a "criminal" portrait.

 1. Bots that are run by dishonest advertising companies wanting to create a “nice” number of subscribers.